ember-learn/guides-source/guides/release/upgrading/index.md

 5. Install `@ember/optional-features` in your app, if it is not already in the `devDependencies` of your `package.json`
 6. Turn on optional features one by one, running tests in between to make sure things still work as expected.
 Read on to learn what an Octane configuration looks like.
 7. Create a new component in your app, and experiment!
 8. Try refactoring some existing code to use a new feature.
-Check out the [cheat sheet](./cheat-sheet/) and [Editions deep dive](./editions/) for some pointers.
+Check out the [Cheat Sheet](./cheat-sheet/) and [Editions Deep Dive](./editions/) for some pointers.
 8. Schedule a show-and-tell meeting with your coworkers to fill them in about what you learned
 9. Review the refactoring checklist below to create a plan for handling existing code